peernova/kestra-client-sdk/javascript-sdk/docs/GroupsApi.md

 ## searchGroupMembers

-> PagedResultsApiUser searchGroupMembers(id, page, size, tenant, opts)
+> PagedResultsIAMGroupControllerApiGroupMember searchGroupMembers(id, page, size, tenant, opts)

 Search for users in a group